Planning a trip to Kauai with kids? Keep scrolling to find out the best Kauai beaches with the calmest water and softest sand!

 If you’re heading to Kauai with kids, you probably will be spending some time hanging out at the beach.
 These are some of our personal favorites!

-The Hanalei Bay and beach pavilion is a popular choice for families seeking gentle water.
+The Hanalei Bay and beach pavilion is a popular choice for families seeking gentle water along one of the North Shore Kauai beaches.
 Perfect for children, this is where you want to go to create pool-like ease on a Hawaiian beach!

 While safety should always be a priority when traveling with family and young kids, Hanalei Bay is a great choice for an easier parenting day.

 This area also has bathroom facilities and showers.
-Best yet, there’s also a grassy area for adults to picnic in and escape the hot sun when kids are still exercising their energy.
+Best yet, there’s also a grassy area for adults to picnic in and escape the hot sun when kids are still exercising their energy out on the best beach on Kauai.

 The entire Hanalei area is located on the North Shore of Kauai and is considered the largest bay on the island.
 It’s actually one of the top Kauai attractions and is a popular photography spot.